 Activity for ages 4 to 6.

 Learning to identify letters of the alphabet takes a lot of time and practice.
-Since we always want that learning to be a fun experience, we love adding new games into the mix!
-This acorn alphabet match is a perfect activity for preschoolers and kindergarteners to work on upper and lowercase letters this fall.
+Since we always want that learning to be a fun experience for kids, we LOVE adding new games into the mix!

 To prepare this acorn alphabet match, I printed out the download (below) and laminated the pages.
 It is sometimes helpful to print on cardstock if you have it because it keeps the pieces sturdier and allows them to be used longer.